Agents of Mayhem

-Agents of Mayhem is an open world action-adventure video game developed by Volition and published by Deep Silver.
-The game was released in August 2017 for PlayStation 4, Windows, and Xbox One.
+Agents of Mayhem is a 2017 action-adventure game developed by Volition and published by Deep Silver.
+The game was released for PlayStation 4, Windows, and Xbox One in August 2017.
 The game's themes are based on Saturday-morning cartoons and superhero films.
 It is set in a parallel universe of Volition's Saints Row series, and includes several plot and character crossovers.

-Agents of Mayhem received mixed reviews; it was generally praised for its humor, characters and combat, but criticized for its repetitiveness.
-It was a commercial disappointment, which lead to layoffs at Volition.
+Agents of Mayhem received mixed reviews from critics; it was generally praised for its humor, characters and combat, but criticized for its repetitiveness.
+The game had sold 300,000 units by February 2018 and was a commercial disappointment, which lead to layoffs at Volition.

 Gameplay

 Agents of Mayhem is an action-adventure open world game played from a third-person perspective.
 The game features twelve agents, and players can choose any three to complete missions and explore the world.
-The agents are comprised in four trios: the Bombshells (Italian engineer Joule, Indian immunologist Rama, and German football hooligan Red Card); the Carnage a Trois (American field strategist Braddock, American derby driver Daisy, and Russian "Cold Warrior" Oleg Kirrlov under the alias "Yeti"); the Firing Squad (American gang leader Pierce Washington under the alias "Kingpin", Japanese hitman Oni, and Middle Eastern assassin Scheherazade); and the Franchise Force (Colombian former sky pirate Fortune, United States Navy chief petty officer Hardtack, and Canadian actor and proclaimed "Face of Mayhem" Hollywood).
-Three additional agents are provided via downloadable content:

 Each agent has their own unique play-style and abilities.
 For instance, Hardtack uses a shotgun as his primary weapon, while Hollywood utilizes his assault rifle.
 As players deal damage to enemies with their weapons, players accumulate points that will fill up a bar.
 When the bar is filled, players can utilize the agents' Mayhem abilities, which are superpower moves that greatly aid the player in combat.
 Different agents have different mayhem abilities.
 For example, Fortune can use her drone, GLORY to stun enemies, while Hollywood can trigger massive explosions around him.
 Players can switch between the three agents they have selected freely, and experiment with different combinations of agents to see which trio of characters suit their playstyle the most.
 Movement in the game is fast.
 The agents can triple-jump around the city or use cars to traverse the game's world.

 In addition to the main campaign missions, there are also unlock missions, which unlock new agents for players to control, and personal missions, which delve into the back-story of these agents.
 Different agents will have different personalities, and their responses to in-game events vary.
 As the player progresses in the game, the agents will gain experience points, cash, skills, new gadgets, and mods that enhance their combat efficiency.
 There are also cosmetic customization options for the agents and weapons featured in the game.